 - Chief and Senior Investigator, Immunology Section, Liver Diseases Branch, NIDDK, NIH, 2004-present

 - Head and Tenure-Track Investigator, Immunology Section, Liver Diseases Branch, NIDDK, NIH, 1998-2004

-- Medical Intern and Resident, Department of Gastroenterology, Hepatology and Endocrinology, Medizinische Hochschule, 1993
+- Medical Internship and Residency, Department of Gastroenterology, Hepatology and Endocrinology, Medizinische Hochschule Hannover, Germany, 1991-1993

 Related Scientific Focus Areas

 This page was last updated on Thursday, October 5, 2023